nksoff/dotfiles/README.md

 - add *lighter [faster and more simple]* version of dotfiles
 - add ansible playbooks for installing homebrew (with cask), npm packages, gems
 - add tests
+- *maybe bash script for installation, not ansible? ansible is for installation on remote servers only?*